There are judicial and municipal elections in some parts of Washington on November 2, 2021

-General Election Voter Registration Deadline: October 26, or Election Day registration if voting in-person
+Voter Registration Deadline: 8 days before Election Day online or by mail, or Election Day registration if voting in-person

 Washington is a vote-by-mail state.
-Ballots are mailed out by October 16 and can be submitted any time from then until Election Day (November 3).
+In-person early voting is available from 14 days before Election Day until the day before the election.
 Voters who wish to drop-off their ballots in person can find drop box locations here.

 Washington’s Address Confidentiality Program for survivors of domestic violence, sexual assault, trafficking, stalking and criminal justice employees provides special voter registration for the participants in the program.
 Learn more here.